What is Cashflow driven investing (CDI)?

 Customised solutions to meet your needs

-Our cashflow driven investing approach aims to meet pension schemes’ needs for intelligent, cost-effective ways to help secure their members’ benefits; providing a flexible, capital-efficient approach for managing pension payments and balance sheet volatility.
+Our cashflow driven investing approach aims to meet pension schemes’ needs for intelligent, cost-effective ways to help secure their members’ benefits by providing a flexible, capital-efficient approach for managing pension payments and balance sheet volatility.

-Recognising that each scheme is unique – size, funding level, risk appetite, covenant strength, endgame strategy – we partner with clients and their advisers to develop a solution aligned to schemes’ specific positions and aims, while retaining the flexibility to adapt to market conditions and any future changes in scheme objectives.
+The most important element for us is building partnerships with our clients to ensure that the strategy and service meet their needs.
+By doing so, we aim to develop a solution aligned to a pension fund’s specific positions and aims, while retaining the flexibility to adapt to market conditions and any future changes in objectives.

 We are an award-winning leader in cashflow driven investing